-The relay is controlled by BIRD (Bi-direction Isolator Relay Delay) technology incorporated into Board 6 of the Rear Run Box.
+The relay is controlled by BIRD (Bidirectional Isolator Relay Delay) technology incorporated into the Rear Run Box.
 Bi-directional means the relay will close when the motorhome is driven and when parked so both battery banks (house and chassis) are charged whether the motorhome is driving or when parked.